Saturday, November 9, 2019

 Whether you want to divide your hostas for the healthy of the plants or to increase the hosta love around your garden, dividing a hosta is easy to do once you're familiar with the timing and some basic steps.

 Things to Consider

 Before Dividing your Hosta

 Frequent divisions of a hosta clump will restrict the plant's leaf size and keep it from developing to its mature features.
-Undivided, hostas can take up to four plus years to reach their full size.
+Undivided, hostas can take up to four-plus years to reach their full size.

 Hostas grow at the root tip only.
 If you slice through many roots while dividing the hosta, those roots won't grow longer or branch at the cut.

 Here at Sunset Hosta Farm, when we divide our larger hostas, there are always some smaller root pieces that are attached to the main roots.
 We separate those pieces off the mother plant and plant them in three to four-inch pots.
 We then baby them through their first year.
-If they are divided in the Spring, they mostly likely will be ready to plant in the ground by the Fall.
+If they are divided in the Spring, they most likely will be ready to plant in the ground by the Fall.

 A Little or a Lot of Elbow Grease

 The amount of elbow grease needed to divide a hosta depends on the hosta's size and type.

 For instance, mini and small hostas are much easier to divide.
 With some, after digging up the hosta from the ground, the roots will easily separate themselves with a light tug.
 Dividing them can actually help them to maintain their tiny, tidy size.